graceooigo/22064004_WQD7005/README.md

 Software used:
 Talend Data Prep – To perform data preprocessing Talend Data Integration – To integrate the dataset
-SAS e-Miner – To built model like Decision tree
+SAS e-Miner – To handle missing value and built model like Decision tree